Maragoth/qa-automation-project/README.md

 Think like a QA Engineer – not just write tests

 📫 If you're a client, feel free to connect with me on LinkedIn or reach out via Upwork / Test.io profile!

+© 2025 Adam Fedorowicz
+This project is licensed under the MIT License.